mmcgregor2021/CS180-Project04/Test.md

   3. User clicks "Create Discussion Board"

   Expected Result: A JOptionPane containing the topic of the board and the course it belongs to opens up

   Test Status: Passed

+  Test 13: User runs the program without the server running

+  Expected Result: A JOptionPane opens telling the user they are trying to run the program without being connected to the server.]

+  Test Status: Passed